AmmNJ/pandemeet/README.md

 It will enable the user to note which persons he/she met on which date.

 ## Features
-- The user cann add people that he/she met on a specific day
+- The user can add people that he/she met on a specific day

 ## Available Scripts